Paraguay: Interior Minister Tadeo Rojas is dismissed and Lorenzo Darío Lezcano named acting interior minister.

 Philippines: Interior Secretary Ismael Sueno is dismissed.
 On April 5 Catalino Cuy is named officer in charge of the department.

 Russia: The president of Tatarstan, Rustam Minnikhanov, relieves Ildar Khalikov from his post of prime minister.
 First Deputy Prime Minister Aleksey Pesoshin becomes acting prime minister.
+On April 17 the legislature confirms Pesoshin as prime minister.

 Russia: President Vladimir Putin dismisses the head of the republic of Udmurtia, Aleksandr Solovyov, and appoints Aleksandr Brechalov as acting head of the republic.